Aeroplane Pilot – ANZSCO 231111

 Must meet health and character requirements.

-The Subclass 482 visa is a Temporary Skill Shortage visa that requires a sponsorship from an Australian employer.
+The 482 SID visa (Core Skills Pathway) visa that requires a sponsorship from an Australian employer.
+You must be nominated to work in an occupation on the Core Skills Occupation List (CSOL).
 This visa allows to your live and work in Australia for up to 4 years.
 You may apply for as many 482 visas as you want, as long as the employer is willing to sponsor you.
+The SID 482 visa has a pathway to permanent residency through the 186 transition stream.

 English Level